RaresAil/rpi-pico-esp-cpp/README.md

 Current done services:

 - Thermostat
+  - It requires and external LM35 sensor connected to VSys (5v)
+  - It checks every 1 minute the temperature

 To add a custom service, create a new file based on one already created, all of the services must have: